Curriculum Vitae

 Phaeton Gallery, Charlottesville, VA, 2022

 Twenty one years ago, when I was twenty one, I spent a summer in Charlottesville at the University of Virginia.
-I was there working in the drama department’s costume shop, during the Heritage Repertory Theatre summer season.
-I was housed in the Theta Delta Chi fraternity house across Lambeth field from the theatre building, and I walked the grounds everyday absorbing all that I could about its founder Thomas Jefferson, his ideas about education, his American interpretations of Palladian architecture, and about the several, mysterious societies whose emblems were painted on the red brick sidewalks throughout.
+I walked the grounds everyday absorbing all that I could about its founder Thomas Jefferson, his ideas about education, his American interpretations of Palladian architecture, and about the several, mysterious societies whose emblems were painted on the red brick sidewalks throughout.
 This carefree summer was my last as a college student, right before 9/11, and before I embarked on my professional career as a costume designer.
 During those few months, I felt many pangs of regret about the university I had attended, and wished that I had known about and pursued the opportunity to study in this unique environment.

-This body of work is a modern exploration of Jefferson’s last great idea: his philosophical reinvention of the American public university, and specifically his greatest architectural opus located within it, the Academical Village.
-While this series of paintings is a celebration of the idea of the university itself, the manifestations of its progress and of some moments in my own life, it is not a tribute to Jefferson the man.
+This body of work, though rooted in memoir, is a modern exploration of Jefferson’s last great idea: his philosophical reinvention of the American public university, and specifically his greatest architectural opus located within it, the Academical Village.

 Ars clare artem